Free State of Jones

 Time Out says

-The irony here is that McConaughey's character—the controversial real-life rebel Newton Knight, a Unionist who broke from the Confederacy while still remaining racist—could have been exactly the kind of complex role the actor needs.
+The irony here is that McConaughey's character – the controversial real-life rebel Newton Knight, a Unionist who broke from the Confederacy while still remaining racist – could have been exactly the kind of complex role the actor needs.
 For this overlong plot, Knight's rougher edges have been sanded down.
-There's lots of slave-freeing, speech-giving and interracial-romancing (with Gugu Mbatha-Raw in an underwritten part), but little of the kind of cryptic opacity McConaughey is capable of.
+There's lots of slave-freeing, speech-giving and interracial-romancing (with Gugu Mbatha-Raw in an underwritten part), but little of the kind of cryptic unknowingness McConaughey is capable of.

-Writer-director Gary Ross (Pleasantville, Seabiscuit) knows how to please crowds, so there's fascination in his consistently wrongheaded impulse to add more historical details: lengthy scenes of exposition, even a leap decades into the future for a courtroom drama involving Knight's persecuted offspring.
-He's lost sight of the powerful drama at this story's heart, about the ennobling swirl of momentous events.
+Writer-director Gary Ross ('Pleasantville', 'Seabiscuit') knows how to please crowds, so it's fascinating to witness his consistently wrongheaded impulse to add even more historical details: lengthy explanatory scenes, even a leap decades into the future for a courtroom drama involving Knight's persecuted offspring.
+He loses sight of the powerful drama at this story's heart.

 Cast and crew